 In 2022, Alter launched an innovative production facility with an area of 1.2 thousand square meters.
 More than 360 million rubles were invested in the project.
-The localization of components is almost 90%, with metal, electronics and optical elements being Russian.
-Mass production of the robotic platform is scheduled to begin this year.
+The localization of components is almost 90%, with metal, electronics, and optical elements being Russian.
+Mass production of the robotic platform is scheduled to launch this year.

-Thanks to its high load capacity (up to 200 kg) with minimal dimensions, the platform can operate in difficult terrain, as well as in locations with high radiation levels or chemical contamination
+Thanks to its high payload capacity (up to 200 kg) with minimal dimensions, the platform can operate in difficult-to-access locations, as well as in locations with high radiation levels or chemical contamination

 Tests of the robot with a load of 200 kg are planned to be carried out at a special training ground.
 All the main components of the platform have been tested for three years on tracked snow removal equipment.

-It was previously reported that the Russian Armed Forces have been using a robotic platform for the evacuation of the wounded BRG-1 since 2023.
+Earlier it was reported that the Russian Armed Forces have been using a robotic platform for the evacuation of the wounded BRG-1 since 2023.

 Now on home